geshan/geshan.github.com/posts/2019-12-01-how-to-get-your-pull-request-pr-merged-quickly.md

 What do I mean by `enabler code`?
 Basically, if you are writing a new POST API endpoint and you have tests.
 The first one can be to create the new table/fields on the database.
 Given you have written the part that talks to the database and adds the new resource.
 That can be a separate pull request.

 Another pull request can be adding the validation logic for that new resource.
 Finally, you can have the `enabler` glue controller code which opens up the API endpoint giving it access to any consumers.
 Breaking this single task into 4 pull requests gives you a lot smaller PRs to discuss and change if any change request is done.
 A friend mine does it and I understand the value now, at first it felt like he is opening too many pull requests.
+You can read more about it in this [post](/blog/2020/10/small-pull-requests/).

 ### Feature flags